pjensfelt/wasp_as_cf_yawswing/README.md

 ## Q&A
+* Q: How do I plot the result?
+* A: The python file is setup to output a csv file with SPACE separator.
+You can open the file is for example excel or MATLAB.
 * Q: The propellors are not moving despite me enabling the motors and setting a PWM value.
 What is wrong?
 * A: Reset the drone by pressing the black push button.
 * Q: The system tells me that numpy is not install, BUT I JUST RAN IT AND IT WORKED!!!!